Graph splitting methods: Fixed points and strong convergence for linear subspaces: Introduction

-where $A_1,\ldots,A_n:\Hi\tto\Hi$ are set-valued maximally monotone operators and $\Hi$ is a Hilbert space.
-Provided that $\sum_{i=1}^n A_i$ is maximally monotone, the \emph{proximal point algorithm} can be implemented (see \cite[Section 2.1]{RockaProx}), which transforms the inclusion problem into an equivalent fixed point problem $x=T(x)$, where $T$ is the resolvent of $\sum_{i=1}^n A_i$.
+Provided that $\sum_{i=1}^n A_i$ is maximally monotone, the \emph{proximal point algorithm} can be implemented (see, e.g.,~\cite[Section 2.1]{RockaProx}), which transforms the inclusion problem into an equivalent fixed point problem $x=T(x)$, where $T$ is the resolvent of $\sum_{i=1}^n A_i$.
 However, this approach requires the calculation of its resolvent, which might be as difficult as solving the initial inclusion problem~\cref{eq: P}.
 For this reason, \emph{splitting methods} present a suitable alternative to this methodology: an algorithmic procedure where the resolvent of each operator $A_i$ is computed separately.

 The first splitting method developed for finding a zero in the sum of $n=2$ maximally monotone operators was the celebrated \emph{Douglas--Rachford splitting}, developed by Lions and Mercier in~\cite{LM79}.
 Forty years later, Ryu proposed in~\cite{ryu20} the first splitting method able to handle $n=3$ operators without relying on a product space reformulation.
 The algorithm has the following structure: